KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 * Continuously improve services and offerings based on customer feedback.
 * Offer special promotions, events and tournaments to enhance customer experiences.
 * Establish Max_FPS as a premier gaming destination in the city.
-* Increase visibility and awareness of the cafe to attract new customers in all ages, young as old people.
+* Create an interactive and user-friendly experience for all ages.

 #### First Time Visitor Goals